FAIRplus/landingpage-executive/README.md

 ## learning more about available options for the content

 Unfortunately, the template is not officially documented.
 You can look up possible options for the content in the directory `themes/hugo-lime/layouts/`, particularly in the `partials` directory there.
-(!!
-NOT YET WORKING: visit at <https://fairplus.github.io/landingpage> !!)

 ## making the page accept markdown